City of David (archaeological site): Late Bronze Age (1550–1200 BCE)

-Pottery and bronze arrowheads dating form this period have been found.
+Pottery and bronze arrowheads dating from this period have been found.

 In 2010, a fragment of a clay tablet dating from the 14th century BCE was uncovered, making it the oldest written document yet uncovered in Jerusalem.
-It is dated by the writing it bears, in an ancient Akkadian cuneiform script.
+It is dated by the writing it bears, in ancient Akkadian cuneiform.
 The text was deciphered by graduate student Takayoshi Oshima working under professor Wayne Horowitz.
 According to Horowitz, the quality of the writing indicates that this was a royal inscription, apparently a letter from the king of Jerusalem to the pharaoh in Egypt.
 Professor Christopher Rollston points out that there is no mention of any personal names or titles and no place names in the document.
-He notes that the quality of the script is good but that this does not show that it is "international royal correspondence."
+He notes that the quality of the script is good, but that this does not show that it is "international royal correspondence."
 He also suggests that caution should be taken before positing a definite date as it is not a stratified find, having been discovered after excavation in a "wet sieving" process.